 “It’s amazing how these things get around,” he said.

-Despite the fact that it has been unequivocally debunked by media and law enforcement, the story still circulates in perpetuity.
-The Billings-Gazette took a look at the persistent story in 2007:
+Despite the fact that it has been unequivocally and repeatedly debunked by the media and law enforcement, the tall tale still circulates in perpetuity.
+The Billings-Gazette took a look at the persistent yarn in 2007:

 Numerous people from all over the United States have contacted The Montana Standard in the past year via e-mail or phone to verify if the story is true.
 The story is often given the headline “Home Invasion Gone Wrong.”